literalpie/open-standup/README.md

 - [Angular](https://angular.io) - A classic framework with a great ecosytem of strongly-opinionated standards
 - [Supabase](https://supabase.com) - An open-source realtime database built on PostgreSQL

-You can see view the latest deployed version at https://open-standup.vercel.app/p2p/
+This version is not deployed anywhere.

-The code is located in ./apps/open-standup-qwik/src/routes/2p2
+The code is located in ./apps/open-standup-angular

 ## Development